matthewshan/edu-102-dotnet-code/exercises/durable-execution/README.md

 3. Insert a logging statement at the Info level just after this, so you'll know when the Activity is invoked.
    1. Include the term being translated and the language code
 4. Optionally, add log statements at the Error level anywhere that the Activity throws an Exception
-5. Near the bottom of the function, use the Debug level to log the successful translation
+5. Near the bottom of the function, use the Information level to log the successful translation
    1. Include the translated term
 6. Save your changes

 ## Part C: Add a Timer to the Workflow
 You will now add a Timer between the two Activity calls in the Workflow Definition, which will make it easier to observe durable execution in the next section.

-1. After the statement where `helloMessage` is defined, but before the statement where `byeMessage`is defined, add a new statement that logs the message "Sleeping between translation calls" at the Debug level.
+1. After the statement where `helloMessage` is defined, but before the statement where `byeMessage`is defined, add a new statement that logs the message "Sleeping between translation calls" at the Information level.
 2. Just after the new log statement, use `Workflow.DelayAsync` to set a Timer for 10 seconds

 ## Part D: Observe Durable Execution